eriknastesjo/jsEditorBackend/README.md

 ### `/reset`

-Resets the database, deleting all documents.
+Reset the database, deleting all documents.

 ### `/init`